mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 3. Enter the **Language Name** (e.g., Afrikaans) and **Tag** (e.g., `af-ZA`).
 4. Save and publish it.

-If you’re unsure of the correct language tag, visit [Joomla’s translation page](https://community.joomla.org/translations.html) to find the proper code (e.g., `nl-NL` for Dutch).
+If you're unsure of the correct language tag, visit [Joomla's translation page](https://community.joomla.org/translations.html) to find the proper code (e.g., `nl-NL` for Dutch).

 ---